Diversity in the shipping industry

 One of the requirements often put forward by women who are taking on larger roles is the need for flexibility.
 With current technological developments, it is becoming easier to make our workplaces suitable for different stages in the life cycle.
 Today, we are not bound to sit in the office to do our work, we can work from lap tops, tablets and mobile phones from any corner of the world.
 However, working from home or working flexible hours is not only a matter of technology – it is a matter of culture and acceptance.

 One of the key features of a global industry is adapting to working across time zones.
 Although sometimes challenging, it also actually gives the opportunity for a lot of flexibility in how we use our time - at least some of the time.
 And we know that flexibility is an important feature of the modern working life.
-We, the leaders, must set the tone and even encourage people to go home and spend time with the family, to join that football practice with the children or visit an elderly relative.
+Leaders must set the tone and even encourage people to go home and spend time with the family, to join that football practice with the children or visit an elderly relative.
 If needed, it is always possible to log on in the evening or come in early another day.
 Because when our employees have a good life outside of work, they are also much more likely to perform at their best at work.

 Being global comes with responsibilities